 Value varies based on your perspective

 Value varies depending on the person.
 An example I love to use is the value of a hamburger.
 A fast food hamburger, even though it’s not known for its quality, may be highly valuable to some based on its low cost.
 A gourmet hamburger, known more for its fresh and unique ingredients, may be more valuable to some based on the quality.
 Both hamburgers are considered highly valuable depending on who you ask.
 Measuring value in health care is really no different.
-Value to a patient, payer, provider, or executive is all quality / cost.
-While this may seem overly simplistic, it is meant to be as the two components of value: Quality and Cost, can be very complex.
+Value to a patient, payer, provider, or executive is all quality/cost.
+While this may seem overly simplistic, these two components can be very complex.

 Measuring value by understanding the patients’ perception of their care

 Savvy executives often prioritize quality ahead of cost.
 There have been numerous articles, like this one that documents the impact quality and patient experience (patient’s perception) have on revenue.
 Even this study from Advisory Board estimates a 10% increase in loyalty (loyalty is driven by perception) could generate more than $22 million in revenue for the average hospital.
 Further, with word of mouth driving 60%+ of referrals (perception is key here too), I think we can agree it makes sense for executives to prioritize high quality.

 One way executives can gain insights into the patient’s perception of their care, in real time, is by implementing a patient-reported outcomes program.
 This is because PROs measure exactly what patients value: improvement in pain, function, and quality of life.
 These surveys are taken prior to intervention (at first visit) and then at specified time frames during and following treatment.
 When PROs indicate average or better than average improvement, it’s a good indicator that patients will have a positive perception of their care.

 PROs give insight into the health of your organization